alexajuno/notes/notes/the-six-pillars-of-self-esteem/the-six-pillars-of-self-esteem.md

 ### 9. The Practice of Self-Assertiveness

 - What is self-assertiveness?
 Self-assertiveness means honoring my wants, needs, and values and seeking appropriate forms of their expression in reality.
+- Actually I don't read this part carefully, because I've kinda grasped the idea.
+I mean I'm struggling with this assertiveness but I think I know what do I need to do.

+### 10. The Practice of Living Purposefully

+- I guess this is the next step after self-assertiveness, and it's like self-assertiveness + responsibility for our life.
+A short word for this part can be "proactive" and being purposeful on actions

+### 11. The Practice of Personal Integrity

+- I think this would relate to something else but I haven't figured it out yet.
+- In short, acting with your values, principles and judgments
+- Uhm yeah this idea is similar to living consciously, but one point I think can be concluded here that even though we can't know the truth for everything, at least we believe and accept our actions at those moments.
+- Talking a bit about guilt here, and I think it's a detailed part of the above conclusion.
+Honestly this part is nearly the same as the first two parts except being more specific.
+- Small reminder about reconsidering our deepest values and principles, because they are may misleading our lives.

+### 12.